 The John Maddox Prize recognises the work of individuals who promote sound science and evidence on a matter of public interest, facing difficulty or hostility in doing so.
-Nominations have now closed for the 2017 prize.
+Nominations are open for 2018.

 Sir John Maddox, whose name this prize commemorates, was a passionate and tireless champion and defender of science, engaging with difficult debates and inspiring others to do the same.
 As a writer and editor, he changed attitudes and perceptions, and strove for better understanding and appreciation of science throughout his long working life.